Categories: Blog

 According to Wellness Creatives, strategic partnerships can significantly expand your reach.

-• Wellness podcasts: offer to be a guest, mention your retreat naturally
+• Wellness podcasts: offer to be a guest, mention your retreat naturally during conversation

-• Yoga studios: partner to offer their community a special rate
+• Yoga studios: partner to offer their community a special rate or private session

 Don’t ask them to promote you for free.
 Offer real value.